 Eligibility

-Businesses that participate in the Hub’s programs, events, support and services are eligible to apply for Hub Direct Grants.
+Businesses that participate in the Hub’s programs, events, support and services within the 6 months prior to the Award are eligible to apply for Hub Direct Grants.

 What can Hub Direct Grant funds be used for?